 - Large capacity makes it perfect for extended fishing and camping outings

 - Loads of useful features like a cutting board, cup holder and integrated bottle opener

-The Igloo Latitude is the latest wheeled cooler offering from Igloo, one of the foremost brands in the market.
-Their products are excellent and the Latitude continues this trend, with this wheeled cooler offering the perfect balance between quality and affordability.
+The Igloo Latitude is the latest wheeled cooler offering from Igloo, one of the most respected brands in the market.
+Their products are excellent and the Latitude continues this trend, with a cooler that offers the perfect balance between quality and affordability.